GeekChicGoddess/react-meetup/README.md

 So what does a Person look like?
 For the most part, it's pretty basic HTML - a container ```<div>```, an image, heading, and two ```<p>``` tags for contact information.

 Those curly braces, however, are *not* standard HTML.
 They're references to the *properties* of the Person component, which we define when we create the component.
-Just like every React component has a render() method, they all accept a single "props" object argument containing read-only properties.
+Just like every React component has a render() method, they all accept "props" arguments containing read-only properties.

 Using the above code, I can call a Person component anywhere in my app, pass it the person's name, email, phone number and a link to their image, and React will dynamically add those properties where I've referenced them with ```{this.props.name}``` and the like.
-Before doing that, though, we need to add one more line to our ```Person.js``` file:
+Before doing that, though, we need to add one more line to our ```Person.jsx``` file:

 ```
 export default Person;